 Shag Membership (Addendum E)

 In May 1993, a club newsletter, "The Shag Rag" was created.
-The newsletter has since been replaced by our website www.firstcoastshagclub.org.
+The newsletter has since been replaced by our weekly E-Notes and our website www.firstcoastshagclub.org.

 FCSC was voted in the Association of Carolina Shag Clubs (ACSC) on January 15, 1994.
 The FCSC has built and sponsored floats to enter the annual SOS parade in Myrtle Beach.

 The club outgrew the bowling center lounge and moved to Bimini Lounge at the Marriott Hotel at Southpoint.
 When Marriott closed the lounge, and after a few stops along the way, the club currently dances at River City Brewing Company on Tuesdays.
-The club has also expanded to Sliders at Fernandina Beach on Sundays.
+The club has also expanded to Fernandina Beach on Sundays.
+We danced at Sliders in Fernandina Beach for 10 years prior to moving to the American Legion location in 2020.
 FCSC provides free shag lessons to members and guests.
-Two shag DVDs are available for purchase to provide additional instruction and revenue for the Club.
+Three shag DVDs are available for purchase to provide additional instruction and revenue for the Club.
 The membership continues to grow (now over 200) and the shag is alive in Jacksonville.

 FCSC is primarily for "promoting and preserving the shag dance" and funds are used for benefit of the members.
 The club also donates funding, time and effort into supporting charitable events.
 The club’s designated charity is the American Cancer Society.
 The club also extends support to the ACSC and SOS by contributing to the Junior Shaggers Association, the Ellen Taylor Foundation for Junior Shaggers, and SOS events, including sponsoring a hole in their charity Golf event and selling raffle tickets for Fun Monday.

-We are proud to have four members recognized with an ACSC Shagging Icon Award – Anne Henry, Allen Henry, LaVerne Horton, and Vickie Hyde.
+We are proud to have four members recognized with an ACSC Shagging Icon Award – Anne Henry, Allen Henry (deceased), LaVerne Horton, and Vickie Hyde.

-Current members in the Florida Shaggers Hall of Fame include Kelly Cordell, Shirley Cordell, Anne Henry, Starling Jones (deceased), Jane Harrington, David King, Dee York, Vickie Hyde, Tony Gonzalez, Roger Reynolds, Doug Harrington, Paul Spaulding, Patricia Gonzalez, Allen Henry, and LaVerne Horton.
+Current members in the Florida Shag Dance Hall of Fame include Kelly Cordell, Shirley Cordell, Anne Henry, Starling Jones (deceased), Jane Harrington, David King, Vickie Hyde, Tony Gonzalez, Roger Reynolds, Doug Harrington, Paul Spaulding, Patricia Gonzalez, Allen Henry (deceased), LaVerne Horton, Lorrie DeFrank, Bill Winn (deceased), and Fred Groover.

 FCSC has many talented dancers who have competed in the Competitive Shaggers Association (CSA) and the Shag Preservation Association (SPA) dance contests throughout South and North Carolina.
 FCSC also has two grandchildren of club members who have competed in CSA dance contests.